All About Limiting Beliefs

 The ‘reality’ is that the vast majority of people probably don’t care about your choice of shoe colour and it’s unlikely to have any major negative impact on your life.
 Unless, that is, that you had a ‘boss’ who had the same belief and who fired you from your job for making this sartorial error.
 In which case, you have some real evidence to support this belief!

 There are Three CORE Limiting Beliefs

 Whilst the vast majority of limiting beliefs have very little day-to-day impact, the Thrive Programme specifically draws attention to THREE ‘core’ such beliefs that have the most SIGNIFICANT impact.

-- Social Pressure – how much you worry about social judgement or what people think about you (also known as Social Anxiety)
+- Social Pressure – how much you worry about social judgement or what people think about you or how much you worry about being ‘socially compliant’

 - Self-Esteem – how you think about yourself, your opinion of yourself and your abilities

 You can read more detail about each of these ‘core’ limiting beliefs by clicking on each phrase.